Call Monitoring

 Your sales team is on the front lines of customer communication.
 And one of their primary jobs is to learn about potential customers and understand their needs.

 As sales reps interview prospects on calls and extract this information, it gives your marketing team a tremendous opportunity.
-It gives them a chance to hear how your target market describes itself — insights can help marketers identify and build the ideal customer profile.
+It allows them to hear how your target market describes itself — insights can help marketers identify and build the ideal customer profile.

 6. Improve SEO For Better Traffic

-In fact, longtail searches account for 70% of all searches.
+Longtail searches account for 70% of all searches

 Create A Growth Machine